Visual Storyteller Contest

 Personal Tidbit: Jon proudly owns/wears Malcom Reynold’s dog tags and brown coat.

 Born and raised in Yuma, Arizona, I was inspired by everything around me: agriculture, nature, music, and a good sense of humor, developing a deep love for my hometown.
 I live, breathe and crave art.
 My love for it has spread to teaching Yumans all about it.
 I believe art changes the way we think and how we approach the world.
 Without it, how do we express ourselves?
 How do we communicate our creativity?
 I love seeing people’s faces light up when they see their finished product.
-Make earth a better place, make some art, brighten your day.
+Make the earth a better place, make some art, and brighten your day.

 Blake Wilde is the 2020 winner of the Imaginary Friends’ Visual Storyteller Contest.
 He was born and raised in Yuma, Arizona.
 Blake developed a fascinaion with both drawing and storytelling at a young age.
 Originating as a desire to become a filmmaker, it has since evolved into the wide world of comic books.